 Thailand is very liberal regarding the rules regarding passengers on motorbikes.
-Take, for example, a Honda Wave i125 with a custom-built sidecar in Thailand, from which we will look into this blog.
+Take, for example, a Honda Wave i125 with a custom-built sidecar in Thailand, which we will look into in this blog.

 But before that, regarding rules, one might say that the authorities are not just quite so strict about enforcing those.

-However, you can get a child seat installed on a motorbike and drive quite “safely” by any standards with a kid on a bike.
-The issues start, though, once the family gets bigger...
+However, you can install a child seat on a motorbike and drive quite “safely” by any standards with a kid on a bike.
+The issues start, though, once the family gets bigger.

 I was conscious not to forget how it should look the whole time.